NathanielTurner/time_racker/Development_diary.md

 ##### (2.outline)

-I can create and view developers
+I can create and view programmers
-* requires a database migration and model for developer with field :first_name, :last_name, :email, :password:digest. model has_secure_password
+* requires a database migration and model for programmer with field :first_name, :last_name, :email, :password:digest. model has_secure_password
 * requires a controller with new, create, and index actions
 * requires a new.html.erb view
 * requires a _new_form.html.erb partial